 - Artificial vitamins, such as folic acid and synthetic vitamin E at high doses indeed may long-term be bad for you.

-- Even brands with the name “nature” or “natural” in the title may not be good quality.
+- Even brands with the name “nature” or “natural” in the title may not be of good quality.

 Verdict: These supplement quackery headlines definitely do more harm than good.